Notice of Privacy Practices

 Any health professional who treats you at The Harold Leever Regional Cancer Center

-Any health profession from St. Mary’s Hospital, Waterbury Hospital, or Waterbury Radiation Oncology Associates, P.C.
+Any health profession from Trinity Health of New England Oncology Center, Waterbury Hospital, or Waterbury Radiation Oncology Associates, P.C.

 What are your rights as a patient?